fromsource/srooob/README.md

 ## Specifications

-- Name: GNTL Coin
+- Name: SROOOB Coin
-- Ticker: GNTL
+- Ticker: SRB
 - Max supply: 77.7 ml
 - Pre-mine: 0.000000030 (all burnt)
 - Governance Fee: 10% for 4 months (height < 87,000), 5% for a further 8 months (height < 260,000), and then 1% thereafter (height > 260,000)